 - The National School Lunch Program (free or reduced lunch)

 - SNAP: Supplemental Nutrition Assistance Program benefits

 - LIHEAP: Low Income Home Energy Assistance Program

 - Federal Pell Grant

 - Tribal assistance

-- Pick up equipment from a local Comcast provider to set up on your own (quickest way to get access)
+- Pick up equipment from a local Comcast provider to set up on your own (the quickest way to get access).

 - Set up an appointment to have a representative come out and set up the equipment for you.

-If you need a Chromebook or WiFi access, do not have these resources at home, and were unable to check out a Chromebook on campus, please send an email to email@example.com.
+If you need a Chromebook or WiFi access, do not have these resources at home, and cannot check out a Chromebook on campus, please email firstname.lastname@example.org.

-Please include your full name and student ID number as well as the resources you require, and we will see what we can do to help.
+Please include your full name, student ID number, and the resources you require, and we will see what we can do to help.